Watch this video tutorial for an overview of the basic functionality of BadgerScan:

 How is data collected from a Badge?

-BadgerScan captures contact information by using your device camera to read a two dimensional barcode called a QR Code.
-Within the QR Code, contact information is stored in a special standardized format called a vCard.
+BadgerScan captures contact information by using your device camera to read a two dimensional barcode.
+BadgerScan can read barcodes formatted as either PDF417 or QR Code.
+Within the PDF417 or QR Code, contact information is stored in a special standardized format called a vCard.
 The following BadgerScan screenshot shows the BadgerScan Support contact information in a QR Code.
 All the data is right there, encoded in the image – there is no need to connect to a server to download contact data.

 Contact QR codes are easy to make and share.
 BadgerScan allows you to create your own virtual badge that you can quickly show to other people at any time.
 BadgerScan can also read printed contact QR Codes found on event badges or business cards.